trishume/sympy-wiki-with-svn/GSoC-2011-Application-Ben-McDonald:-Optimising-SymPy-using-Cython.md

 Optimising SymPy using Cython
 ------------
 The core is being updated so work depended on it is being postponed until the replacement core is available [http://groups.google.com/group/sympy/browse_thread/thread/6cf7ece92746bcdc].
-Other parts of SymPy may be good candidates for optimisation. logic code (like the SAT solver), matrices ,polys (work already started) , physics [http://groups.google.com/group/sympy/browse_thread/thread/6cf7ece92746bcdc]
+Other parts of SymPy may be good candidates for optimisation logic code (like the SAT solver), matrices, polys (work already started), physics [http://groups.google.com/group/sympy/browse_thread/thread/6cf7ece92746bcdc]

 The cythonized decorator is currently being used in the polys module An alternative methods is to use Cython header files (.pyx).
 See http://wiki.cython.org/pure